deshdilshan/riverviewcs/README.md

 **********Getting start*********

 Go to the htdocs folder where you have installed .Open the cmd.
-Run this command “ git clone url-------------------- “ Go to the project file which is reverviewcsassesments.
+Run this command “ git clone https://github.com/deshdilshan/riverviewcs.git “
+Go to the project file which is reverviewcsassesments.
 Config the .env file. [put the username, password and database name of the database] Run “php artisan migrate”